Prag8855/aab/content/guides/is-marijuana-legal.md

 Rules for cannabis clubs:[^17]

 - You must become a member of a cannabis club to get cannabis.
+- You can only be a member of 1 cannabis club.[^25]
 - Clubs are non-profit organisations, and need permission to operate.
 - Clubs can have up to 500 members.[^24]
 - Clubs can give members 25 grams of cannabis per day, or 50 grams per month.[^20]